atsushiyamadagithub/uclinux-mac-plus/Build-romfs-floppy-image-instructions.md

 ### Build the romfs filesystem

 1. Change to the user directory and run buildr.sh to build the romfs filesystem
-2. Run buildfs.sh to build the romfs filesystem disk image.
+2. Run buildrfs.sh to build the romfs filesystem disk image.
 The resulting image file is romfs.img

    This custom user/buildrfs.sh script builds an romfs filesystem image.
    The kernel is booted from the floppy image, and the romfs filesystem is used as the root filesystem.